Shikaga/PitchBlackAnalysis/index.md

 And I think that discovering that your Husband is was a drug addict is just so much more potent.
 Johns would have had to completely rethink their relationship.
 All those little things would suddenly start to make sense, as they always do.
 Ultimately it would make no difference, he would love him just as much.

 finally, it would mean that the actor wouldn't look way to young to be Johns father.
 Ten years have passed since the events of Pitch Black.
 Taking that into account, Both Johns are about the same age, so I can only suppose that Johns Sr has had some serious work done.
 Perhaps he exchanged twenty menthol kools for a surgical face lift.

+Our story begins aboard the Hunter Gratzner, where Richard B. Riddick is being transported in cryosleep back to the prison by bounty hunter William Johns.
+After a midflight incident, the pilot Carolyn Fry crash lands the ship on a planet.
+Their ship is badly damaged, but the soon find another ship with which they can escape the planet.
+But their troubles are not yet over, as the planet is infested with dangerous flying creatures and it is up to Riddick, Fry, Johns and the rest of the passengers to escape.